Albert0i/jest-course/JJSR.md

 #### Prologue
 Real world issues become increasingly complicated when multiple parties are involved.
 While tools are envisaged and applied ingeniously to solve problem of a kind independently, combining and working together is quite another thing.

-The idea here is to showcase the tying up of packages.
+The idea here is to showcase the tying up of tools.

 #### I. Server setup